How Fatal Are Truck Rollovers? - Mazow | McCullough, PC

 A Look At Commercial Truck Rollovers

-A truck rollover is defined by the Federal Motor Carrier Safety Administration (FMCSA) as an accident that results in the top of a large truck or commercial vehicle coming into contact with the ground at least once.
-Trucks that only flip upside down and trucks that roll multiple times are both included in rollover statistics.
+A truck rollover occurs when the top of a large truck or commercial vehicle comes into contact with the ground at least once.
+Trucks that only flip upside down and trucks that roll multiple times are both typically included in semi overturn and rollover statistics.
 Trucks that fall to their side may also be included.

 What Makes a Truck Roll?

 Like Sports Utility Vehicles (SUVs), trucks tend to be prime targets for rollover accidents, especially when traveling at greater speeds on highways.
-Here are some common causes of truck rollovers:
+Here are some common causes of trucks rolling over:

 • Driver impairment.
 If a truck driver is fatigued and falling asleep at the wheel, or intoxicated by drugs or alcohol, the risk of an accident becoming a rollover increases substantially.